Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 nslookup facebook.com 8.8.8.8        # use a custom DNS server (8.8.8.8 is Google's public DNS server)
 ```

+### SNMP

+SNMP is used to collect information and metrics about all devices in a network.
+It is heavily used by network engineers to monitor the networking equipment (switches, routers, firewalls, AP...).

+SNMP follows a client/server application model :
+- the **SNMP Manager** (server) is a software component gathering data by sending queries to SNMP agents
+- the **SNMP Agents** (clients) are software components running on each networking device sending data about the device to the SNMP manager

+Each device that supports SNMP has a local **MIB** (Management Information Base).
+It is a hierarchical database storing information about the device as key/value pairs.
+The keys in the MIB are called **OID** (Object ID).
+The SNMP manager can request specific OIDs to a device, and its SNMP agent will retrieve their value in its local MIB.
+OIDs are referenced by name or ID (each level in the tree structure has a name and an ID), for ex 1.3.6.1.
+Some OIDs are standard and common across devices, others are vendor-specific for a given device.

+Most SNMP operations expect a poll, and the SNMP manager constantly needs to query the agents for monitoring.
+We can configure **SNMP traps** on some devices (over UDP/162) so the agent sends an alert to the manager when a
+specific condition is met or a threshold is breached.

+**SNMPv1** used clear data in both the request and the response and all traffic used UDP.
+**SNMPv2** introduced new types of data to query, allowed multi-OIDs queries and support for both UDP and TCP, but still sends in clear text.
+**SNMPv3** adds security with encryption, authentication and message integrity check.

+### SSL (Secure Socket Layer) and TLS (Transport Layer Security)

+SSL and TLS are cryptographic protocols allowing authentication and encryption for traffic between a web server and HTTPS clients.
+SSL2 (1995) and SSL3 (1996) were replaced by TLS in 1999 to address security issues with SSL.

+Both use certificates that are not protocol-dependent, so they can be used both with SSL and TLS.

+## Types of Networks

+- **PAN** (Personal Area Network) : very small network, usually a single room (USB, Bluetooth devices, IR, NFC...)

+- **LAN** (Local Area Network) : uses switches and routers, usually connected with Ethernet

+- **SAN** (Storage Area Network) : dedicated high-speed network of storage devices providing access to large amount of data and allowing sharing data as if it were a drive attached to a server.

+- **WLAN** (Wireless LAN) : LAN with wireless access points and devices connecting to it.

+- **CAN** (Campus Area Network) : network connecting some LANs together, covering several buildings.

+- **MAN** (Metropolitan Area Network) : covering an entire city.

+- **WAN** (Wide Area Network) : global network connecting multiple locations in the world, like the Internet.

 ## TCP 3-ways Handshake